ChaitanyaCixLive/FBMissionImpossible/Readme.md

 Welcome to Mission Impossible.
 -----------------------------

-This project aims to mine the sacred data hidden inside the secret walls of Facebook under the group named "മികച്ച അന്താരാഷ്‌ട്ര സിനിമകൾ" which is based on an exotic language spoken in the backwaters of a tiny warm tropical region called Kerala.
+This project aims to mine the sacred data hidden inside the secret walls of Facebook under the group named "മികച്ച അന്താരാഷ്‌ട്ര സിനിമകൾ" which is based on an exotic language named Malayalam spoken in the backwaters of a tiny warm tropical region called Kerala.
 Ethan set up a team with his old pals Franz and Luther to steal the data.
 He could login with the secret data supplied by Luther which is stored in an ultra secure ini file.
 Franz supplies the necessary tools and transportation which is based on Selenium automation driver for python.
 Ethan navigates the Facebook facility with a html/javascript component which works with the Facebook graph API.

 The stolen data will then be passed over to Eugene and he will tear open the json file, will pick up the posts, comments and likes and will insert them to his secrete mysql server based movie database.
 Unfortunately the posts themselves don't contain any information which indicates which movie they are describing.
 This is a job later should be done by those who sets up the Mission manually.